khanonjs/khanon.js-website/public/docs/3-scene-states.md

-# Scene State overview
+# Scene state overview

 Scene states are logical controllers of the scene.
 A scene is always associated to a state, which will control the scene flow and steps for the stage development.

 To access the scene associated to a state use the scene accessor

-# Using the SceneState interface
+# Using the scene state interface

 # Setup of the state

-# Switching to another SceneState
+# Switching of state

 # Callbacks